-That was me in April 2018, and this is my story.
-It begins with entering a hospital that I was not to leave for over 100 days.
-Its ending is yet unwritten.
+Our story starts with us entering a hospital that we were not to leave for over 100 days.
+Its conclusion is as yet unwritten.